-This course focuses on organizational change.
+Leadership is a key topic for organisational and business psychology.
 Change initiatives have high rates of failure and can be very expensive.
-As such, managing change is a key challenge for organizational leaders and a central concern for organizations.
+As such, leading change is a key challenge for organisational leaders and a central concern for organisations.
 In this course students will develop advanced knowledge of approaches to leading and managing change in organizations.
-The course focuses on practical challenges faced by those tasked with leading and implementing change, both at the structural level (e.g., what happens during and after mergers and restructures) and in terms of the process of change (e.g., consulting with relevant stakeholders, dealing with cynicism and resistance to change).
+The focus will be on practical challenges faced by those tasked with leading and implementing change, both at the structural level and in terms of the process of change.

 On successful completion of the course students will be able to: